myavartanoo/3DIAS_PyTorch/README.md

 ### Pretrained model
 Download `config.json` and `checkpoint-epoch#.pth` from below links and save in `weigths` folder.
-Note that we get `Multi-class` weight by training with all-classes and `Single-class` weight by training with each class **The pretrained model is updated at Dec.
-30th 2021.
-Please update or download again**
+Note that we get `Multi-class` weight by training with all-classes and `Single-class` weight by training with each class
+## NOTE: The pretrained model is updated at Dec.
+31th 2021.
+Please update or download again

 #### Multi-class
 <!-- [Dropbox](https://www.dropbox.com/sh/z7ccstte6i69jju/AABaaCJ9LgKw-JT1Mdf0Tz-ta?dl=0) --->